probablymojojojojo/Spotify_Dashboard/README.md

 **Project: Spotify Most Streamed Songs 2023 Analysis**

 *Description:*
-Utilized Spotify Web API to extract valuable data from the Most Streamed Songs 2023 dataset sourced from Kaggle.
+Utilized Spotify Web API to extract album cover URL for the Most Streamed Songs 2023 dataset sourced from Kaggle.
 The dataset provided a detailed overview of song attributes, popularity, and cross-platform presence.

 *Steps:*
 1. **Data Retrieval:** Employed Python's requests and pandas to retrieve album/track cover URLs using Spotify Web API, enhancing the dataset's richness.